Arakan: First states and cities

-Due to the evidence of Sanskrit inscriptions found in the region, historians believe the founders of the first Arakanese state were Indian.
-The first Arakanese state flourished in Dhanyawadi between the 4th and 6th centuries.
+According to Arakanese old legendary Chronicles, the first Arakanese state flourished in Dhanyawadi between the 27th Century BC to 6th Centuriy CE.

 The city was the center of a large trade network linked to India, China and Persia.
 Power then shifted to the city of Waithali, where the Candra dynasty ruled.
 Waithali became a wealthy trading port.
 The Candra-ruled Harikela state was known as the Kingdom of Ruhmi to the Arabs.
 Evidence points to the use of the ancient Bengali script in Arakan.
 The Anandacandra inscription recorded the reign of the Candra dynasty.

 Since in the 8th century, Arab merchants began conducting missionary activities in southeast Asia.
 Some researchers have speculated that Muslims used trade routes in the region to travel to India and China.
 A southern branch of the Silk Road connected India, Burma and China since the Neolithic period.
 It is unclear whether the Rakhine people were one of the tribes of the Burmese Pyu city-states because the people in those states at the time spoke a Tibeto-Burman language while Arakan (Rakhine) speakers are from the Sino-Tibetan language family.
 They began migrating to Arakan through the Arakan Mountains in the 9th century.
 The Rakhines settled in the valley of the Lemro River.
 Their cities included Sambawak I, Pyinsa, Parein, Hkrit, Sambawak II, Myohaung, Toungoo and Launggret.